smart-data-models/dataModel.Aquaculture/FishPopulation/doc/spec.md

 }
 ```
 </details>
+#### FishPopulation NGSI-LD normalized Example
-Not available the example of a FishPopulation in JSON-LD format as normalized.
+Here is an example of a FishPopulation in JSON-LD format as normalized.
 This is compatible with NGSI-LD when not using options and returns the context data of an individual entity.
 <!-- /80-Examples -->
 <!-- 90-FooterNotes -->
 <!-- /90-FooterNotes -->